Heroes-Academy/OOP_Fall2016/docs/source/week8.rst

     - What interaction will the user have?
     - Specifically, what keys will be used and what effect will they have
 5. What is the minimal set of things you need to have to have your game working?
-6. List 3 1-step additions you could make
+6. List three 1-step additions you could make
     - It has to add only 1 additional piece of complexity

 Cookbooks